Heating Isopods - Isopods For Sale UK | PostPods

 The Honest Bottom Line

-For most UK isopod keepers, the heating equation is properly simple:
+For most UK isopod keepers, the heating equation is simple:

 Avoid the complicated alternatives (CHEs, heat lamps, under-substrate heating).
 Use reputable brands.
 Always thermostat.
 Position the heat source on the side to create a gradient.
 Monitor with a thermometer.
-Properly that's all you need.
+That's all you need.

 For setup essentials including thermostats and heating accessories, browse our accessories collection.
 For species-specific temperature ranges, see our heating requirements guide.
 For broader new keeper guidance, see our first isopods guide.